-If you have existing lists of e-mail addresses that you want the Junk E-mail Filter to use for evaluating incoming e-mail messages, you can import those lists into Microsoft Office Outlook 2007 by saving them in the plain text (.txt) file format in files that have one entry per line, and then importing the text files into Outlook:
+If you have existing lists of e-mail addresses you want to use for evaluating e-mail messages, you can import this information into Outlook 2003 by saving the list into text (.txt) file format with one entry per line, and then importing the list.

 - On the Tools menu, click Options.

 - On the Preferences tab, under E-mail, click Junk E-mail.

 - Click the Safe Senders, Safe Recipients, or Blocked Senders tab.

 - Click Import from File.

 - In the Look in list, click the drive, folder, or Internet location that contains the file you want to import.

 - In the folder list, locate and open the folder that contains the file.

 - Click the file, and then click Open.